India - Asia

 A realistic day in New Delhi usually means INR 4200-7000 on a budget or INR 10500-18000 mid-range.

-The practical budget pressure usually comes from three places: lodging around INR 8500-15500 mid-range in central or south Delhi with strong metro or taxi logic, meals around INR 250-700 for simple lunch, INR 1000-2600 for a stronger dinner, and INR 4500+ once rooftop hotels, destination dining, and heavier transport pile on, and whether you keep stacking paid stops into the same day.
+The practical budget pressure usually comes from three places: lodging around INR 8500-15500 mid-range in central or south Delhi with good metro access or easy taxi connections, meals around INR 250-700 for simple lunch, INR 1000-2600 for a stronger dinner, and INR 4500+ once rooftop hotels, destination dining, and heavier transport pile on, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro is good value; budget pressure rises more through hotel choice, drivers, and how many far-apart sights you try to stack.
+Transport is rarely the biggest problem once you know the rough picture: Metro is good value; budget pressure rises more through hotel choice, drivers, and how many far-apart sights you try to stack.

 Evenings in New Delhi are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.